d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Note that "NaN" entries are missing values.
-To handle missing data, typical methods include *imputation* and *deletion*, where imputation replaces missing values with substituted values, while deletion ignores missing values.
-We consider imputation in the following.
+To handle missing data, typical methods include *imputation* and *deletion*, where imputation replaces missing values with substituted ones, while deletion ignores missing values.
+Here we will consider imputation.

 By integer-location based indexing (`iloc`), we split `data` into `inputs` and `outputs`, where the former takes the first 2 columns while the later only keeps the last column.